LispCookbook/cl-cookbook/debugging.md

 To untrace all functions, just evaluate `(untrace)`.

+To get a list of currently traced functions, evaluate `(trace)` with no arguments.

-In Slime we also have the shortcut `C-c M-t` to trace or untrace a function.
+In Slime we have the shortcut `C-c M-t` to trace or untrace a function.

 If you don't see recursive calls, that may be because of the